jorgef/fsharpreactivepatterns/docs/content/messaging-channels.md

 ##Datatype Channel

 When actors receive typed messages, they are using a Datatype Channel.
-In cases when they receive serialized messages, you can use specific actors to create a typed message.
+In cases when they receive serialized messages, specific actors can be used to create typed ones.

 ```fsharp
 let productQueriesChannel (mailbox: Actor<_>) =